 When we entered the 20th century, dental technology advanced.
 Anesthetics and x-rays were instituted into dental practices, which made treating an infected root canal much easier and safer.
 These technological advancements also allowed for alternative treatments to pulling teeth.
 Root canal therapy has advanced so much that it is now a nearly painless procedure!

 An infected tooth root is a pain, and can compromise your teeth!
-We save teeth every day in our office with endodontic therapy – call us at Pasadena Office Phone Number 626-304-3636 for more information.
+We save teeth every day in our office with endodontic therapy – call us at Pasadena Endodontics office Phone Number 626-304-3636 for more information.

 Don’t let bad breath be a part of your day!
 In our office, we are asked on an almost daily basis “How can I get rid of my bad breath?”